 Every business is different, but here are some common automation upgrades that you may want to consider:

 1. Make a great first impression with automated employee onboarding

 Did you know that a well-structured onboarding process can make it 58% more likely that your employees will stick around for longer than three years?
 That’s a great target to aim for, especially since 22% of staff turnover happens within weeks of employment!

 Successful employee onboarding can not only streamline all the paperwork that comes with the hiring process, but it can set the tone for what employees should expect of your organization—and what you, in turn, expect of them.

-A great onboarding automation system should make it painless for new employees to fill out and sign important forms, like contracts and waivers.
+A great onboarding automation system should make it painless for new employees to access and fill out and sign important forms, like contracts and waivers.
 But it should also enable you to share important information about your workplace, culture, and expectations in a way that’s polished, thorough, and professional—and makes your new employee feel like a welcome part of your team.